zepdev/zeppelin-element-library-react/README.md

 # A React Component and Icon Library using Zeppelin Element Library

-## ⚠️ This Design System is deprecated and will be removed in 2024 ⚠️
+## ⚠️ This Design System is deprecated and no longer maintained. npm packges will stay available, but please make sure to opt out until 2025 ⚠️

 Please see (Zeppelin Design System)[https://live-zds.zepdev.net/] for more detailed information.